OladeleSeyi/literate-memory/README.md

 ### End to End Tests

-- A single end tyo end test ensures the server mounts.
+- A single end to end test ensures the server mounts.

 ### Limitations